dudleycodes/GenerateReadableOTP/README.md

 Example: `ShortPhrase()` returns `["dogs", "like", "art"]`

-This is done so that presentation-layer could format the output to maximize readability.
-One possibility would be alternating the colors of each word as the phrase "dogslikeart", while easy to say outloud might be cumbersome to physically read.
+This is done so that a presentation-layer can easily format the output to aid readability.
+At first glance the above example "dogslikeart" takes a little effort to read - but alternating the color of each word woud make it easy to read.

 # Methods

 ## Hexadecimal()

 Generate a random hexadecimal value.
-Example:

 ## ShortPhrase()